 - 1. [SNAP FROM OUTSIDE TEAM A'S 10-YARD LINE] If your normal position would be near Team A's goal line, take up position on the goal line, moving wider than normal if necessary.
-You also have responsibility to cover Team A's end line. - 2.
-[SNAP FROM BETWEEN TEAM A'S 5 AND 10-YARD LINES] Take up a position wider than normal and be prepared to move to the goal line to rule on a possible safety.
+You also have responsibility to cover Team A's end line. - [SNAP FROM BETWEEN TEAM A'S 5 AND 10-YARD LINES] Take up a position wider than normal and be prepared to move to the goal line to rule on a possible safety.
 You also have responsibility to cover Team A's end line. - 3.
-[SNAP FROM INSIDE TEAM A'S 5-YARD LINE] Take up a position on the end line (the wing officials have responsibility for the goal line.) - 4.
+[SNAP FROM ON OR INSIDE TEAM A'S 5-YARD LINE] Take up a position on the end line (the wing officials have responsibility for the goal line.) - 4.
 [OTHERWISE] Adopt the same position and coverage as for any other scrimmage play.

 - 1. Respond to the play as you would normally do for a run or pass. - 2.
+Do not give a score signal if you have thrown a penalty flag for a foul by the scoring team.
+Do not blow your whistle or give any signal if you are not sure about the outcome of the play. - 3.
 [REFEREE] When an official gives the touchdown [S5] or safety [S6] signal, check that no penalties have occurred, step clear of the players, and signal the score to the press box.
+Hold the signal for approximately 5 seconds.
+A There is no need to whistle.

-- 1. [REFEREE] When there is a score: - (a) Should any doubt exist about the score, consult all the officials concerned before signalling your decision. - (b) Hold the touchdown [S5] or safety [S6] signal for approximately 5 seconds. - (c) Only be the first official to signal a touchdown or safety if you are the primary Coverer on the goal line.
+- 1. [REFEREE] When there is a score: - (a) Should any doubt exist about the score, consult all the officials concerned before signalling your decision. × - (b) Only be the first official to signal a touchdown or safety if you are the primary Coverer on the goal line.
 Give a preliminary signal while continuing to monitor players in your area of responsibility, then drop the signal while you check for flags.
 Once you are certain that the score is valid, give a second, final signal to the press box and hold it for approximately 5 seconds.